 Details are provided below to describe the process for routing SPA’s internal proposal forms along with Special considerations and the recommended timeframe for working with SPA on a proposal.

-All proposals submitted for extramural funding must be institutionally reviewed and approved by OSP prior to submission.
+All proposals submitted for extramural funding must be institutionally reviewed and approved by SPA prior to submission.
 The following individuals must approve of the proposal and sign NIU’s proposal approval form, the System Tracking and External Project (STEP) form:

 When NIU Co-Principal Investigators are identified on a proposal, the appropriate administrators for their unit(s) will also need to approve the proposal.

 Routing must begin no later than five (5) business days before the deadline.
 Obtaining institutional signatures from all units, especially when multiple colleges are involved, can take time.
 The institutional review process (i.e. internal routing and proposal review) must begin no later than five (5) business days prior to the published sponsor deadline to provide the responsible parties with adequate time to review the proposal and address any questions about the project that may arise.

 SPA will assist the PI with preparing the STEP form and obtaining institutional signatures.
 The following documents must be in final form and ready for routing at least five (5) business days prior to the sponsor deadline.

 What if there is less than five days before the deadline to route forms?
 PIs who notify SPA of a planned proposal submission less than five (5) business days prior to the sponsor deadline may be responsible for obtaining institutional signatures when SPA determines that the proposal may go forward for submission despite late notice to SPA.